Kiron, Iowa

 Kiron is a city in Crawford County, Iowa, United States.
 The population was 267 at the time of the 2020 census.

 History

 Kiron was platted in 1899.
 It was supposedly named after a place in China.

-Another popular etymology is that the town was named after the Kidron Valley, in the Bible, but due to a typographical error, the D had been omitted.
+Another popular etymology theory is that the town was named after the Kidron Valley, in the Bible, but due to a typographical error, the D had been omitted.